codysk/bgmi-docker-all-in-one/README.md

 docker ps
 ```

-and get in the interface:
+and get in the container:
 ```
 docker exec -it <BGMI-CONTAINER-ID> /bin/bash
 ```